|Nutrition Facts (per serving)|

-- Fresh juices are going to make a superior martini and match the quality of the vodka.
+- Fresh juices are going to make a superior martini.
 For the pineapple, use a juicer or simply muddle a few chunks of the fruit, then strain out the juice.

-- Limes are much easier and the average lime yields between 1/2 and 1 ounce.
-Generally, you can get away with simply squeezing half of a lime directly into the shaker.
+- Limes are much easier, and the average lime yields between 1/2 and 1 ounce.
+Generally, you can simply squeeze one lime half directly into the shaker.

 - Add an extra layer of fruit by muddling strawberries or raspberries in the shaker before adding the other ingredients and ice.
 This is a great option if you're also muddling pineapple for its juice.